ComPHPPuebla/slim-modules/docs/service-providers.md

 service and modify it.
 Suppose our module needs to register its own Twig extension.
 You would have to use the `Resolver` and call its `extend` method.
 You will need to pass your Slim application, the original service key, and a callable to modify the original service as arguments.
-The callable will receive the original service object, followed by your Slim application as its arguments.
+The callable will receive the original service object as argument.

 ```php
 use ComPHPPuebla\Slim\ServiceProvider;